KFIZ (AM)

-KFIZ (1450 kHz, "News-Talk 1450") is a commercial AM radio station licensed to Fond du Lac, Wisconsin.
+KFIZ (1450 kHz, "News-Talk 1450 & 100.7") is a commercial AM radio station licensed to Fond du Lac, Wisconsin.
 The station is owned by Randy Hopper's Mountain Dog Media and the license is held by RBH Enterprises, Inc. KFIZ airs a news/talk radio format.
-The studios and offices are on Winnebago Drive and the transmitter site is off West Scott Street.
-KFIZ currently broadcasts with 1,000 watts of power.
+The station's studios and offices are on the southeast corner of Main and Cotton Streets in downtown Fond du Lac.
 KFIZ is among Wisconsin's oldest commercial radio stations, beginning experimental broadcasts in 1922.

+KFIZ is powered at 1,000 watts, using a non-directional antenna.
+The transmitter is on West Scott Street in Fond du Lac.
+Programming is also heard on 250-watt FM translator W264DN at 100.7 MHz in Fond du Lac.

 Programming

-The station features local talk, farming and information shows on weekday mornings, followed by syndicated programs the rest of the day.
-National hosts include Sean Hannity, Dave Ramsey, Mark Levin, Jim Bohannon and Coast to Coast AM with George Noory.
+The station begins weekdays with local talk, farming and information shows.
+The rest of the day, nationally syndicated talk programs are heard, including Brian Kilmeade and Friends, The Sean Hannity Show, The Ramsey Show with Dave Ramsey, The Mark Levin Show, America at Night with Rich Valdes, America in the Morning with John Trout, Coast to Coast AM with George Noory and Markley, Van Camp & Robbins.
 On weekdays, local news updates are heard every hour, with world and national news from Fox News Radio.
 KFIZ is a member of the Wisconsin Radio Network for regional news and sports programming.

+Weekends feature programs on technology, travel and gardening, along with a polka music show.
+Weekend syndicated programs include The Kim Komando Show, Sunday Nights with Bill Cunningham, Eye on Travel with Peter Greenberg and Somewhere in Time with Art Bell.

-Sports programming on KFIZ includes local high school football, high school basketball, and college basketball, plus Major League Baseball as part of the Milwaukee Brewers Radio Network.
+Sports programming on KFIZ includes local high school football, high school basketball, college football and college basketball, plus Major League Baseball as part of the Milwaukee Brewers Radio Network.
 KFIZ also airs NBA basketball as part of the Milwaukee Bucks Radio Network.
+It carries a sports betting show from the Vegas Stats & Information Network (VSiN) on Saturday evenings.

 KFIZ used CNN Radio for its national news coverage in the 1990s.
 Around 2007, it switched its affiliation to Fox News Radio.
-Its on-air staff includes Pam Jahnke (Wisconsin Farm Report), Jerry St. John (The Early Show), and Jerry Schneider (The Jerry Schnieder Polka Show).
+Its on-air staff includes Pam Jahnke (Wisconsin Farm Report), Shawn Kiser and Nick Van Nocker (KFIZ Today), and Jerry Schneider (The Jerry Schnieder Polka Show).

 History

+Experimental broadcasts

 According to Federal Communications Commission (FCC) records, KFIZ's first license was granted in July 1923.
-However, the station has traditionally traced its origin to earlier broadcasts by a possibly unlicensed station operated beginning in May 1922 by Fond du Lac businessman Oscar A. Huelsman, who operated a Dodge automobile dealership at 22 Forest Avenue.
+However, the station has traditionally traced its origin to earlier broadcasts by a possibly unlicensed station beginning in May 1922.
+It was operated by Fond du Lac businessman Oscar A. Huelsman, who owned a Dodge automobile dealership at 22 Forest Avenue.

 The station's studio was located on the third floor of the Haber Printing Company building at 18 Forest Avenue, next to Huelsman‘s auto showroom and garage.
 Edward "Cap" Conley was responsible for the technical side of the operation.
+On July 6, 1923, a license for a new broadcasting station operating on 1100 kHz in Fond du Lac was issued jointly to the Daily Commonwealth newspaper and Oscar A. Huelsman.